The Hard Aches: 2019–2024: I Saw The Future and disbandment

-In April 2022, The Hard Aches released released a new single, "Party Ghost", via ADA.
+In April 2022, The Hard Aches released a new single, "Party Ghost", via ADA.
 Featuring guest vocals from Teenage Joans' Cahli Blakers, "Party Ghost" also marked the bands first release with new member Eb Tonkin.
 Alongside the release of "Party Ghost", the band also announced an upcoming national tour, and that the song will serve as the lead single on their forthcoming third album.

-In July and August 2022, the band toured nationally on the "Party Ghost" Tour, with support from Cheap Date, SCABZ, The Sleepyheads and Suzi.
+In July and August 2022, the band toured nationally on the 'Party Ghost Tour', with support from Cheap Date, SCABZ, The Sleepyheads and Suzi.
 In early July, the band was forced to cancel the NSW and ACT leg of the tour, due in part to sickness and flooding in NSW.
 Also in July, The Hard Aches released a music video for "Party Ghost".

-In December 2022, The Hard Aches continued the previously cancelled leg of their "Party Ghost" tour, with performances in Sydney, Newcastle and the Gold Coast.
+In December 2022, The Hard Aches continued the previously cancelled leg of their 'Party Ghost Tour', with performances in Sydney, Newcastle and the Gold Coast.
 After finishing the three-show tour, the band teased the upcoming release of their third album in 2023.

 On 8 March 2023, the band announced the upcoming release of their third album, I Saw The Future, and an upcoming tour in support of the album.
-On 10 March 2023, the band released "Jetlag", the second single from I Saw The Future.
+On 10 March 2023, the band released "Jetlag", the second single from I Saw The Future, and on 12 April 2023, released "Twists & Bends", a third single.
+I Saw The Future released on 5 May 2023.

+In October 2023, the band announced their upcoming final tour, the eleven-show 'See Ya'll Laters Tour', after which they would be dissolving after more than a decade of existence.

+On 8 January 2024, the Hard Aches released their fourth album Leftovers: Singles, B - Sides & Demos, a chronologically ordered journey from 2012 to 2024 featuring 19 songs including un-released songs from Mess and I Saw The Future, previously released singles, and alternate versions of songs.

 Other ventures

 Side projects

-From 2010–present, David has released several solo albums and EPs, including two EPs under the moniker of Ben David and the Banned.
+Since 2010, David has released several solo albums and EPs, including two EPs under the moniker of Ben David and the Banned.

 From 2013, Upton ran independent record label Anchorhead Records, which has released music for The Hard Aches, and other artists including Foley, Bec Stevens and The Flying So High-Os.

 Tonkin also plays bass for Adelaide punk band Stabbitha and the Knifey Wifeys.